Brasil Sem Homofobia: Education

 The Brazilian Ministry of Education's efforts to address discrimination and violence in the public school system began in the mid-1990s with initiatives at the state and municipal level.
 In December of 1996, Brazil instituted a national curriculum.
 The curriculum was made to create inclusive environments, and made sex ed mandatory in schools.
 The ministry worked to eliminate homophobia by trying to implement workshops and classes for state school teachers about preventing homophobia and respecting sexual diversity as a part of this curriculum.

 The Brazilian Ministry of Education implements educational policies stemming from Brazil without Homophobia during national conferences, birthing the "Schools without Homophobia" program (Escolas sem Homofobia) in 2008, which was signed by the National Education Development Fund.
 They provide subsidies to teachers with pedagogical material in order to address the issues of homophobia within the school system.
 In part of the effort, The Brazilian Ministry of Education funded a nationwide study that found various acts of homophobic violence and humiliation in 501 public schools.
 This violence and humiliation explains why travestis in high school often feel excluded and struggle with attendance.

 The initiative became famous in 2011 when then federal deputy Jair Bolsonaro referred to it as "gay kit" (kit gay, /pt/).
 It was staunchly opposed by the Evangelical Parliamentary Front, who protocolled a requirement to evaluate whether the materials before distributing them to schools.
 João Campos, leader of the front, accused the program of promoting free sex and homosexuality.
 The front also called for a parliamentary inquiry commission and the exonerations of then Ministry of Education, Fernando Haddad.
 In 2011, there was an inflammatory campaign against the program, where Evangelical Christians publicly protested.
 Three days after the manifestation, the distribution of the material was cancelled.

+In 2012, José Serra, then the PSDB candidate for mayor of São Paulo and Haddad's rival, condemned the material, classifying it as an apology for bisexuality.